 MohsAIQ will have the ability to run reports that can address payer issues and increase the stability of the Mohs specialty in the nation’s insurance networks.

 Participation in the MohsAIQ registry is available to all domestic ACMS members.
-Enrollment will officially begin this summer, with an targeted go-live date of August 2018.
+Here's how to get started:

 - ArborMetrix News Release Announcing Partnership with ACMS

 ArborMetrix, based in Ann Arbor, Michigan, is the vendor partner selected by the ACMS to develop and help administer MohsAIQ.
 ArborMetrix was founded by internationally-recognized surgeons and uses a technology platform purpose-built to support medical specialty society registries.
 It has provided custom registries for the American Society of Anesthesiologists, the Americas Hernia Society Quality Collaborative, the American Association of Endocrine Surgeons, the Pediatric Cardiac Critical Care Consortium, and other organizations.

 MohsAIQ will leverage ArborMetrix’s flexible technology infrastructure, advanced analytics, and interactive dashboards to support quality improvement initiatives and clinical research leading to the identification of best practices.
 ArborMetrix aims for ACMS members and others who participate to be able to use MohsAIQ to satisfy quality reporting requirements from the Centers for Medicare and Medicaid Services’ (CMS) Quality Payment Program (QPP), under the Merit-based Incentive Payment System (MIPS) starting in 2019.
 ArborMetrix will be supporting the College’s self-nomination as a Qualified Clinical Data Registry for 2019.